 SQL – Create Database and Table

-Before any data can be stored, two things must exist — a database to hold everything, and a table inside that database to organize the data.
+Before any data can be stored, two things must exist: a database to hold everything, and a table inside that database to organise the data.
 SQL provides the CREATE command to build both.

-Think of a database as a physical office building, and tables as the different departments inside it — HR, Finance, Operations.
-The CREATE statement is what constructs both the building and its rooms.
+Think of a database as a physical office building and tables as the different departments inside it — HR, Finance, Operations.
+The CREATE statement constructs both the building and its rooms.

-The CREATE DATABASE statement creates a new, empty database where tables can be added later.
+The CREATE DATABASE statement creates a new, empty database.

 CREATE DATABASE SchoolDB;

-After creating a database, it must be selected before any tables can be created or any queries can be run inside it.
+After creating a database, you must select it before creating tables or running any queries inside it.

 USE SchoolDB;